 Life of thatch

 A thatch which looks thin is not necessarily a good thatch.
 The life of thatch can be extended significantly by a timely and appropriate repair.
 Do not move around on your thatch unnecessarily and do not allow others to do so.
-Do not let non- thatchers fit netting, flashing etc. without advice from an experienced thatcher.
+Do not let non-thatchers fit netting, flashing or anything else without advice from an experienced thatcher.
 TV aerial erectors etc. should be kept off of thatch as much as possible and please DO NOT allow ridges to be working platforms.

 What work will a thatcher carry out to maintain my roof?

-Your thatcher may suggest some minor repairs or a complete re-thatch, depending on your roof’s condition.
+Your thatcher may suggest a variety of solutions, from minor repairs or a complete re-thatch, depending on your roof’s condition.

 Re-ridging involves removing any wire netting from the ridge, taking out the old materials and adding fresh ridging.